 We feel it would be a benefit and a safety measure to have two-way communication on the wearable devices.
-If you can relate to Jim’s situation, you can opt for the Mobile or Premium Guardians, which have built in speakers on the wearable devices, so no matter where you are, you can speak to or listen to a representative, helping you feel safer.
+If you can relate to Jim’s situation, you can opt for the Mobile or Active Guardians, which have built in speakers on the wearable devices, so no matter where you are, you can speak to or listen to a representative, helping you feel safer.

 Which Package Do We Recommend?

-We recommend the Premium Guardian based on our tests.
+We recommend the Active Guardian based on our tests.
 Not only does this model have the safest features like auto fall detection, cellular connection, GPS capability, battery backup, speaker directly on the wearable and unlimited range, it is also the easiest to install and wear.
 You can wear this device around the neck, on your belt or simply stash it in a pocket or purse.
 Clipping the device to the necklace or belt was very easy and painless.
 It is more expensive than other options, but it is also more convenient and safe.

 An important note with medical emergency alarms is the independence and dignity of many seniors or disabled persons.
-The Mobile and Premium Guardians give the most freedom to users, specifically in wearability.
+The Mobile and Active Guardians give the most freedom to users, specifically in wearability.
 I would recommend these units to my grandfather because he could wear them on his belt, wrist or in a pocket rather than as a necklace, potentially embarrassing him.
-Thinking of the struggle he would experience moving the classic pendant, showcased how much easier the Mobile and Premium Guardians would be to use and how those models would make my grandparents feel safe without stripping them of their dignity.
+Thinking of the struggle he would experience moving the classic pendant, showcased how much easier the Mobile and Active Guardians would be to use and how those models would make my grandparents feel safe without stripping them of their dignity.